The General Data Protection Regulation (GDPR)

 TipPractical Tip

 If you plan to anonymize and share your data, it is good practice to inform participants about this in your consent form.
 Once data is truly anonymized, individual data points can no longer be identified or deleted - so withdrawal of consent after anonymization is no longer possible.
-Being transparent about this upfront is both ethically and legally important.
+Being transparent about this upfront is ethically important.

 Back to top